Suguru55/Motor_imagery-based_single-channel_EEG_classification/README.md

 ### \<Code\>
 This repository has a main m.file which is consisted of preprocessing and postprocessing steps.<br />
 You can calculate classification accuracies with 10-fold cross validation after saving feature vectors through preprocessing step.<br />
+In addition, you can change each parameter in this framework by changing the value in set_config.m file.

 ### \<Environments\>
 MALBAB R2017a